Mortality and Healthcare: a Stochastic Control Analysis under Epstein-Zin Preferences: Introduction

 Our Epstein-Zin utility process has several distinctive features.
 First, it is defined on a random horizon $\tau$, the death time of an agent.
 Prior studies on Epstein-Zin utilities focus on a fixed-time horizon; see e.g. \cite{DuffieLions}, \cite{Schroder96}, \cite{Kraft13}, \cite{Seifried16}, \cite{Kraft17}, and \cite{Xing}.
 To the best our knowledge, random-horizon Epstein-Zin utilities are developed for the first time in Aurand and Huang \cite{AH19}, where the horizon is assumed to be a stopping time adapted to the market filtration.
 Our studies complement \cite{AH19}, by allowing for a stopping time (i.e. the death time) that need not depend on the financial market.
 Second, the random horizon $\tau$ is {\it controllable}: one slows the growth of mortality via healthcare spending, which in turn changes the distribution of $\tau$.
-Note that a controllable random horizon is rarely discussed in stochastic control, even under time-separable utilities.
+Note that a controllable random horizon was considered in a few prior studies, e.g. \cite{Karatzas00} and \cite{DL10}, but all under time-separable utilities.
 Third, to formulate our Epstein-Zin utilities, we need not only a given consumption stream $c$ (as in the literature), but also a specified healthcare spending process $h$.
 Given the pair $(c,h)$, the Epstein-Zin utility is defined as the right-continuous process $\widetilde V^{c,h}$ that satisfies a random-horizon dynamics (i.e. \eqref{Vtilde_Utility} below), with a jump at time $\tau$.
 Thanks to techniques of filtration expansion, we decompose $\widetilde V^{c,h}$ as a function of $\tau$ and a process $V^{c,h}$ that solves an infinite-horizon backward stochastic differential equation (BSDE) under {\it solely} the market filtration; see Proposition~\ref{prop:decompose wtV}.
 That is, the randomness from death and from the market can be dealt with separately.
 By deriving a comparison result for this infinite-horizon BSDE (Proposition~\ref{prop:comparison}), we are able to uniquely determine the Epstein-Zin utility $\widetilde V^{c,h}$ for any $k$-admissible strategy $(c,h)$ (Definition~\ref{k-admissible}); see Theorem~\ref{thm:Existence and Uniqueness}.

 In a Black-Scholes financial market, we maximize the time-0 Epstein-Zin utility $\widetilde V^{c,h}_0$ over {\it permissible} strategies $(c,\pi,h)$ of consumption, investment, and healthcare spending (Definition~\ref{cP}).
 First, we derive the associated Hamilton-Jacobi-Bellman (HJB) equation, from which a candidate optimal strategy $(c^*,\pi^*,h^*)$ is deduced.
 Taking advantage of a scaling property of the HJB equation, we reduce it to a nonlinear ordinary differential equation (ODE), for which a unique classical solution exists on strength of the Perron method construction in \cite{Huang19}.
 This, together with a general verification theorem (Theorem~\ref{Verification}), yields the optimality of $(c^*,\pi^*,h^*)$; see Theorem~\ref{Thm:AH}.